digital-asset/daml/docs/source/daml/intro/8_Exceptions.rst

 The shop is represented as a template signed by the owner.
-It has a field to represent the bank accepted by the owner as well as a list of observers that can order items.
+It has a field to represent the bank accepted by the owner as well as a list of observers that can order items:

 .. literalinclude:: daml/daml-intro-8/daml/Intro/Exceptions.daml
   :language: daml